daltonlin/CarbonCalculator/README.md

 final/calculator/views.py
 ```

-And the database is managed by Django models.
+The database is managed by Django models.
 The models can be found in:

 ```bash
 final/calculator/models.py
 ```

-##References
+## References

 In addition to the above-mentioned references, the aerodrome location dataset from [International Civil Aviation Organization's public database](https://www.icao.int/safety/iStars/Pages/API-Data-Service.aspx)
 and formulation for distance calculation between latitude/longitude points from [Movable Type Ltd.](https://www.movable-type.co.uk/scripts/latlong.html).